Home

 I quickly slipped into my space suit and cycled through the air lock.
 Within minutes I was outside.
 The planet was beautiful, and full of life.
 The grass was a vibrant green and the damp soil made sounds as I walked across it.
 I saw creatures walking about, with a 3-4 duoprism leg arrangement, meaning they were dodecapods with 12 legs.

 I continued moving forward, occasionally looking behind me to make sure my ship was still there.
 I was paranoid about...
 I don't know what, really.
 I doubt anyone could take it, it was locked and had auto turret defenses.
 This planet seems uninhabited, anyway.
-As I continued walking, the ship was just a gray rectangle in the distance, and the beautiful weather had transitioned to a rainstorm.
+As I continued walking, the ship was just a gray tesseractoid on my vision in the distance, and the beautiful weather had transitioned to a rainstorm.
 I should turn back soon, but I spotted something interesting.

 There.
 Just up ahead there were actual ancient ruins.
 The buildings had strange designs.
 Some were icosachoral prisms, others were 6-6 duoprismatic prisms.
 This is insanely exciting!!!
 With only 52/81 breathable air in my tanks left, I entered one of the stone ruins.
 Inside were clay pots, and paintings, presumably of the creatures that built this place.
 As painting in 4D takes forever, the paintings were crude, I only got the vague sense that these were upright beings with an octahedron of legs and an octahedron of arms.